jdpena28/portfolio/README.md

 &emsp;&emsp; ☑️ Use firebase as Database\
 &emsp;&emsp; 🟦 Dedicated page for my Birthday\
 &emsp;&emsp; 🟦 Dedicated page for the showing the message in contact section\
-&emsp;&emsp; 🟦 Implement authentication using Firebase/Auth
+&emsp;&emsp; 🟦 Implement authentication using Firebase/Auth\
+&emsp;&emsp; 🟦 Custom page for showing message of client

 #### Libraries Used